 Constellation Brands, Inc. (STZ) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 16, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Constellation Brands, Inc. ("Constellation" or the "Company") (NYSE: STZ ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 17, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Constellation Brands, Inc. ("Constellation" or the "Company") (NYSE: STZ ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CONSTELLATION BRANDS, INC. (STZ), CLICK HERE BEFORE APRIL 21, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?